leggedrobotics/vitruvio/README.md

 To add your own robot and task, first the trajectory data must be input into _vitruvio_.
 We recommend using Towr for the trajectory planning but any trajectory set consisting of base pose, end effector position and forces is sufficient.
 If using Towr, the first step is to run the __importMotionData.m__ script which allows you to select a rosbag to read the data from and a name to save your data into a .mat file.

-After importing the motion data, you will need to add your robot to the following points in _vitruvio_.
+After importing the motion data, you will need to add your robot to the following scripts in _vitruvio_.

    1. main
    2. simulateSelectedTasks